kubernetes-sigs/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

         Name string
         // Weight is used to determine the percentage of traffic that should be
         // sent to this target model when multiple versions of the model are specified.
+/* REVIEW: What's the closest analog to weight in the existing API? */
         Weight int
 }